tozny/js-sdk/README.md

 ```

 _Text_<br />
-Takes a file object and returns the raw text as a UTF-8 string.
+Takes a File object and returns the raw text as a UTF-8 string.

 ```js
 const file = await client.getFile(fileId)